Loyal Order of Labradors™

-The Loyal Order of Labradors™ (LOL) was established in the Fall of 2003, by Labrador Retriever Rescue, Inc. (LRR) to provide assistance to Adopters and their Labrador Retriever Rescue, Inc. dogs aged seven years or older.
+The Loyal Order of Labradors™ (LOL) was established in 2003 by Labrador Retriever Rescue, Inc. (LRR) to provide assistance to Adopters and their Labrador Retriever Rescue, Inc. dogs aged seven years or older.

 If your LRR-adopted dog is now 7 years or older, read about how to sign up for the Loyal Order of Labradors™.

 Daisy, adopted by her LRR family in 2010 at age 6, is now an active and happy 7-year-old lab.
 An early riser, Daisy joins her sister, Tonks, for some snuggling with Mom after breakfast.
 Then it is a walk with Dad, followed by a nap, and some time in the yard to play ball and romp with brother Webster.
 During an afternoon walk, Daisy often plays with her basset hound boyfriend, a neighbor.
 Dad comes home from work, and it is time for dinner, an evening walk, another nap, and a chew toy while snuggling on the sofa with Dad.
 Daisy’s favorite vacation is a trip to the beach to ride the waves and collect pets while walking on the boardwalk.
 (12/10)